cnucup/cmp719_project/README.md

 ### 2. Dockerize the Environment

 This project uses a custom `Dockerfile` to ensure compatibility and reproducibility.
-The `Dockerfile` is included in **this repository**.

 Copy or move the `Dockerfile_mat` from this repo into the `MAT` directory, then build and run the Docker container: